-As you can see in the fig, we have calculated the accuracy of each variable.
-This helps us understand how well our model is performing.

-3.3.3 Prediction using Auto Regression Models (AR Model)
+4.4.3 Prediction using Auto Regression Models (AR Model)

-Next model I have created is Auto regression model, Train and Test was split int seventy and 30 percentages.
-Seventy percentage of the data was used for training the model and rest thirty percentage was used for testing.
-I have got 11.792 Root mean squared error.
+The next model I have created is the Auto regression model, Train and Test were split into seventy and 30 per cent.
+Seventy per cent of the data was used for training the model and the rest thirty per cent was used for testing.
+I have got an 11.792 Root mean squared error.
 Also, I could save different models to the local and I was able to load the models later and update them accordingly.